 “We are so fortunate to have the NDIS fund a portion of the accessible elements of the home to enable us to customise this home to meet Abel’s needs and ultimately enhance his life.”

 For Abel, who was born with a rare congenital abnormality and doesn’t have the full use of his legs, Hamlan has built his family a home that is wheelchair accessible and provides the same comforts a new house would provide for any child.

-“Abel doesn’t have the same temperature control as you or I have, so heating and cooling had to be considered from a medical perspective, it’s not a nice-to-have but a necessity,” Cara says.
+“Abel doesn’t have the same temperature control as you or I have, so heating and cooling had to be considered from a medical perspective, it’s not a nice-to-have but a necessity,” Jason says.

 “The house has automated doors to make sure Abel can move about the home freely.
 We also took into consideration in the design how the home may need to adapt with changing circumstances in the future.
 We’ve installed reinforcement to certain areas of the ceiling, so that if needed in the future, a hoist system can be installed into areas such as the bathroom.
 It just means that the building can evolve with Abel over time.

 “This Lifestyle Range is much more specific than homes from our other ranges.
 It isn’t just about the luxury items and how many bedrooms the home has but about enabling a person to do so much more than they can in a regular home.